Nilpotent matrices having a given Jordan type as maximum commuting nilpotent orbit: The Box Conjecture.

 \section{The Box Conjecture.}

 We first recall P. Oblak's Recursive Conjecture for $\mathfrak Q(P)$ and summarize results about it in Section~\ref{recursiveconjsec}.
 In Section~\ref{boxconjsubsec} we state a Box Conjecture for $\mathfrak Q^{-1}(Q)$ which is a generalization of Theorems \ref{tablethm} and \ref{table2thm}.
-Section~\ref{diaghooksec} links the conjectured cardinality of $\mathfrak Q^{-1}(Q)$ with the number of partitions for which the lengths of the diagonal hooks are given by $Q$.
-In Section~\ref{boxspecialsec} we prove the analog of Theorem \ref{tablethm} in the special case that $Q=(u+s,u,u-r), $ with $r\ge 2$ and $2\le s\le 4$.